SkylineCommunications/dataminer-docs/release-notes/Code_Libraries/Skyline.DataMiner.Core/Skyline.DataMiner.Core.InterAppCalls/Skyline_DataMiner_Core_InterAppCalls_Range_1.0.md

 #### Breaking change - isLegacyDestination removed

 The *isLegacyDestination* argument is now no longer available for the *Send* method.
 This argument was intended to briefly assist in the move from the obsolete *SLC.Lib.* NuGet to the current library.
-This change occurred several years ago, and as such, this argument was dropped to improve library code maintainability.
+This change occurred several years ago, and as such, this argument has been dropped to improve library code maintainability.

 #### New feature - Enhanced efficiency on InterApp reply calls